-- (a) If a law requires, as a condition for recording, that a document be an original,be on paper or other tangible medium, or be in writing, an electronic document satisfying this[act] satisfies the law. - (b) If a law requires, as a condition for recording, that a document be signed, an electronic signature satisfies the law.
+(a) If a law requires, as a condition for recording, that a document be an original,be on paper or another tangible medium, or be in writing, the requirement is satisfied by anelectronic document satisfying this [act].

+(b) If a law requires, as a condition for recording, that a document be signed, the requirement is satisfied by an electronic signature.

 (c) A requirement that a document or a signature associated with a document be notarized, acknowledged, verified, witnessed, or made under oath is satisfied if the electronic signature of the person authorized to perform that act, and all other information required to be included, is attached to or logically associated with the document or signature.
-A physical or electronic image of a stamp, impression, or seal is not required to accompany an electronic signature.
+A physical or electronic image of a stamp, impression, or seal need not accompany an electronic signature.

-Legislative Note: This act uniformly authorizes a recorder to accept and record electronic documents with electronic signatures.
+Legislative Note: This act authorizes a recorder to accept and record electronic documents.
 It does not attempt to change the other real property laws of the various states.
-However similar those laws may be in many respects, they also have many features that are quite unique.
-A single electronic recording act could not possibly weave itself into the general real property laws of each state and amend all current laws in exactly the same fashion producing the same ultimate result.
-In some cases, gaps may have to be filled legislatively and, in other cases, conflicts may have to be resolved.
-Each legislature will have to review its own laws to determine what collateral real property laws need to be modified and how to do it.
+However similar those laws in the various states may be in many respects, they also have many features that are unique.
+A single electronic recording act could not possibly weave itself into the general real property laws of each state and amend all those laws in exactly the same fashion producing the same ultimate result in each case.
+In some instance, gaps may have to be filled legislatively and in others conflicts may have to be resolved.
+Each legislature will have to review its own existing laws to determine what collateral real property laws need to be modified and how to do it.

 For example, it is possible that electronic recording systems might not cease to operate when recorders lock their office doors at night or over the weekend.
-Indeed, it may be possible for electronic recording systems to accept electronic documents 24 hours per day and seven days per week.
-In that situation the electronic recording system may, for example, receive and place an electronic mortgage filed on Saturday into a queue to be processed and indexed on Monday morning.
+Indeed, it may be possible for electronic recording systems to accept electronic documents 24 hours per day and seven days per week despite the fact that no one is in the office to process the document at the time.
+In that situation a recorder's electronic recording system may, for example, receive and place an electronic mortgage filed on Saturday into a queue to be processed and indexed on Monday morning.
 If a potential purchaser should search the electronic recording system on Sunday to determine whether there are any claims against the real estate, the purchaser will not find the mortgage and might accept a deed and file it electronically, also on Sunday.
+That document will also be placed in the queue to be processed on Monday morning.